unknownguru999/Personal_Website/content/post/edububble/index.md

 ---
 title: Co-Founder EduBubble
-subtitle: Helping students crack their coding tests and interviews
+subtitle: Helping students ace their engineering journey

 # Summary for listings and search engines
 summary: Co-Founded an e-learning platform ‘EduBubble’ with an aim to help students crack their coding tests and interviews and reached 230+ followers, mentored 1000+ students over the course of 6 months.